seijimaekawa/empirical-study-of-GNNs/README.md

 python scripts/run_gencat.py --dataset cora --exp scalability_edge
 ```

+### [Optional] Already Generated Dataset Link
-You can download synthetic datasets that we use in the paper:
+If you do not want to generate, you can download synthetic datasets that we use in the paper:
 [dataset link](https://drive.google.com/file/d/1JedynF0F-JJgCFBS4CYF-DqPZXuOcJSh/view?usp=sharing) to Google Drive.

 Please put the unzipped folder as `./data/` after downloading it.